department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="evidence-must-show">What should the evidence show to support my claim?</button>
 <div id="evidence-must-show" class="usa-accordion-content">

-<h>If you’re claiming non-service-connected pension benefits</h>
+<h4>If you’re claiming non-service-connected pension benefits</h4>

 The evidence must show that you meet the requirements listed below.

-**At least one of these minimum requirements must be true about your active service during a period of war.
+**At least one of these must be true about your service.
 You served for:**

-- 90 days of consecutive (without a break) active service, with at least 1 day during wartime, **or**
+- Any length of time on active duty during wartime, and were discharged because of a service-connected disability, **or**
-- 90 days of combined service, with at least 1 day during wartime <br>
+- 90 consecutive days (without a break) on active duty, with at least 1 day being during wartime, **or**
-    (**Note:** If your service began after September 7, 1980, additional service requirements may apply, typically 2 years of continuous service or completion of active-duty service), **or**
+- 90 days combined on active duty, with at least 1 day being during wartime

-- Any length of active-duty service during wartime, with discharge because of a service-connected disability
+**Note:** If your active-duty service began after September 7, 1980, additional service requirements may apply.
+Generally, you need to have served for at least 2 years continually (without a break) or for the full period for which you were called to active duty, with at least 1 day being during wartime.
+Some exceptions may apply.

 **And both of these must be true about your current situation:**